Zetty0827/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: 'Hi, I am massimo'
     subtitle: >-
-      I am dedicated to the study of competition economics and policy, focusing on the regulation of market power to foster fair and competitive economic systems.
+      I aim to study competition economics and policy to challenge monopolistic power and promote fairer markets.
+I’m particularly interested in the strategies digital platforms use to maintain dominance and how they can be regulated.
     styles:
       self:
         height: auto